brooklynrail/brooklynrail-platform/content/events/2022/09/zoe-leonard-excerpts-from-al-río-to-the-river.md

 ---
 title: "Zoe Leonard: Excerpts from 'Al río / To the River'"
-deck: Featuring Leonard and Rail host to be announced
+deck: Featuring Leonard and Thyrza Nichols Goodeve
 summary: Artist Zoe Leonard joins Rail host for a conversation.
 We conclude with a poetry reading.
 people:
   - person: zoe-leonard
+  - person: thyrza-nichols-goodeve
 date: 2022-09-30T13:00:00-0500
 end_date: 2022-09-30T14:30:00-0500
 series: 659